sn0wbreak/sn0wbreak/README.md

 DESCRIPTION:

-- sn0wbreak - a semi-tethered jailbreak for the iPhone 4
+- sn0wbreak - a semi-tethered jailbreak for the iPhone 4 on iOS 7

 SYSTEM REQUIREMENTS: